CesiumGS/cesium-o3de/README.md

 ### :rocket: Get Started

-Learn how to use Cesium for O3DE with the Quickstart tutorial.
-(Link coming soon!)
+Learn how to use Cesium for O3DE with the [Quickstart tutorial](https://cesium.com/learn/o3de/o3de-quickstart/).

 Looking for a demo project to help get you started?
 [Check out the Cesium for O3DE Samples](https://github.com/CesiumGS/cesium-o3de-samples).